omermohammed-hub/ecommerce-data-analytics/documentation/business_insights.md

 ### Finding

-Pet Care generated approximately **£13.30M in revenue**, but achieved the lowest gross margin of all categories at **34.8%**.
+Pet Care generated approximately **£13.30M in revenue** but achieved the **lowest gross margin at 34.8%** across the categories.

-### Evidence

-- Pet Care Revenue: **£13.30M**
-- Pet Care Gross Margin: **34.8%**
-- Pet Care has one of the highest category revenue contributions but the lowest category margin.

 ### Business Implication

 High sales volume does not necessarily translate into equally strong profitability.
-Pet Care therefore warrants further investigation into the factors reducing its margin.
+Pet Care warrants further investigation into the factors reducing its margin.

 ### Recommendation